List of University Interscholastic League events: State marching band contest

 Like Texas High School Football, Texas High School Band and Band Competitions are particularly competitive.
 Public School extra-curricular activities, which includes marching band, are governed by the University Interscholastic League, or UIL.
 UIL holds a series of contests every fall in order to determine the state champion for High School Marching Bands.
 The state is divided up into 6 categories for high schools, 1A to 6A.
 Classes 1A, 2A, 3A, and 5A have the UIL State marching contest on odd numbered years, 4A and 6A have it on even numbered years.
-This process is very rigorous and extremely tough to break through as bands endeavor to advance from Region to Area to State.

-As every year passes, more and more Texas high school marching bands are becoming better in every aspect of the musical arts, so the standards of excellence keeps getting pushed higher and higher.
-Five Texas high school bands have won the prestigious Bands of America Grand National Championship: Spring HS (1993), Westfield HS (2003), LD Bell HS (2007), The Woodlands HS (2013) and Vandegrift HS (2019).
+As Texas high school marching bands continue to improve year after year, the standards of excellence have increased as well.
+Five Texas high school bands have won the notable Bands of America Grand National Championship: Spring HS (1993), Westfield HS (2003), LD Bell HS (2007), The Woodlands HS (2013) and Vandegrift HS (2019).

 (Note: Almost all of the marching bands that were originally in Class 5A high schools from 1980 to 2012 are now in Class 6A due to the addition of a new 6A Conference in 2013.)